Prototype Transformer: Towards Language Model Architectures Interpretable by Design: Prototype Transformer

 \textbf{Write gate:} a cross-attention-like gating mechanism between prototypes $P_k$ and inputs $x_j$ (Eq.\ref{eq:prefix-mean}), reweighing the values ($V(x_j)$).
 Unlike cross-attention, the Write Gate uses softmax over the prototypes, to do channel-aligned rather than sequence-aligned gating.
 It writes information from the sequence into the R channels, and uses a learned temperature $\tau_w$ for added expressivity.
 At layers 0 and 1 we also add a \textit{local convolution} at the values stream (immediately after $V(x_j)$) -- a convolution with kernel size 5, across the 4 past tokens and the current one, with h channels corresponding to the hidden dimension.
-It adds expressivity at the value stream, by capturing short-term relationships, and we show reduced perplexity and increased utility of layer 0, as measured by increased alpha-gate (Appendix~\ref{appendix:routing_ablations}, Table~\ref{tab:router_ablations}).
-We also show kernel-size ablations in Appendix~\ref{appendix:validating_hyp_choices}, Table~\ref{tab:kernel_study}.
+It adds expressivity at the value stream, by capturing short-term relationships, and we show reduced perplexity and increased utility of layer 0, as measured by increased alpha-gate (\ref{appendix:routing_ablations}, Table~\ref{tab:router_ablations}).
+We also verify the kernel size in Appendix~\ref{appendix:validating_hyp_choices}, Table~\ref{tab:kernel_study}.

 \textbf{Read gate:} a cross-attention-like mechanism that reads information from the R channels according to similarity with the corresponding R prototypes Eq.\ref{eq:prefix-mean}.
 It is identical to the write gate, except for the linear map $W(x_i)$ and separate temperature $\tau_r$, which add expressivity and allow for read/write gate specialization.
 This specialization may also help with interpretability, by decoupling the reading and the writing mechanisms.
 At layer 0 we use \textit{shared read/write routing} (removing the $W$ linear map) and sharper $\tau_r$ initialization (3.0 vs 1.0) which we show (Appendix~\ref{appendix:routing_ablations}, Table~\ref{tab:router_ablations}) reduce perplexity and increase utility (higher alpha-gate value, defined below), likely by providing an inductive bias that reduces noise.